CrayLabs/SmartSim/doc/ss_logger.rst

     11:15:00 system.host.com SmartSim[65385] ERROR This is an error message
     11:15:00 system.host.com SmartSim[65385] WARNING This is a warning message

 Notice that all log messages print to stdout.
-By using a lower severity level (`debug`), we instruct SmartSim to print all log functions at and above the level.
+By using a higher verbosity level (`debug`), we instruct SmartSim to print all log functions at and above the level.

 Next, set `SMARTSIM_LOG_LEVEL` to `developer`::